RedExpertAlliance/katacoda-scenarios/oci-course/monitoring-metrics-alarms-on-oci/step5.md

 * PagerDuty
 * WebHook / HTTP endpoint (such as a Function behind an API Gateway)
 * Slack
+* Function (planned, not yet available in February 2020)

 You will now create a subscription to notification topic *lab-notification-topic-$LAB_ID* to deliver messages to your email address.
 Set an email address where you want to receive subscriptions in environment variable YOUR_EMAIL_ADDRESS:
 `YOUR_EMAIL_ADDRESS=your.mail@a.com`{{execute}}